 To be considered for admission into either program, attending an orientation is required as part of the Admission Requirements.
 Admission Orientation Schedule, Instructions, Forms

-In addition to coursework, graduate students will be required to complete four internships which are three (3) credits each.
-Students will log a minimum of 450 hours during their internships under the supervision of their assigned SUU supervisor.
+In addition to coursework, graduate students will be required to complete two internships which are six (6) credits each.
+Students will log a minimum of 450 hours during their internships under the supervision of their assigned SUU supervisor (see LEAD Handbook).
 Internships are taken after all coursework is completed.
 Internships are offered in fall and spring.
 Due to changes in policy only one internship may be taken at a time to ensure program quality and rigor.
 Students are responsible for communicating internship requirements to the appropriate administrator(s), and arranging the internships and coordinating the hours with the appropriate administrator/mentor, while following district and USOE guidelines.

 The program limits students to six (6) credits of instruction in the fall and spring semesters and 12 credits during the summer semester.
 Each graduate student has up to six (6) years to complete the administrative licensure program.

-Graduate students must earn a 3.25 GPA each semester and maintain an overall 3.25 GPA.
-If the overall GPA falls below 3.25, the student will be placed on probation.
+Graduate students must earn a 3.00 GPA each semester and maintain an overall 3.00 GPA.
+If the overall GPA falls below 3.00, the student will be placed on probation.
 The probation must be cleared in the next semester in which the student enrolls for classes.
 Failure to do so will result in removal from the program.
-If the overall GPA falls below 3.0, the student will be removed from the program.
 A 'C' grade is not acceptable.
 If a student earns a 'C' in a course, the course must be retaken in the next semester in which the student enrolls in graduate course work.

 Administrative Internships Forms: